logkirk/term-assist/README.md

 -----

 ```
-usage: ta [-h] prompt [prompt ...]
+usage: ta [-h] [--version] [--model MODEL] [prompt ...]

 term-assist: an AI assistant for your terminal.

 positional arguments:
   prompt                prompt for the AI model

 options:
   -h, --help            show this help message and exit
+  --version             display the program version
+  --model MODEL, -m MODEL
+                        specify a model to use in the format BRAND:MODEL (overrides the setting in your config file)
 ```

 ### Examples